SELab-2/OSOC-2/docs/deploymentGuide.md

 ```

 It's also a good idea to redirect `http` to `https`.
 We achieve this using [certbot](https://certbot.eff.org).
-This is a simple utility that automatically can change your nginx file to achieve this AND it creates and refreshes the needed TLS certificate.
+This is a simple utility that automatically can change your nginx config file to achieve this AND it creates and refreshes the needed TLS certificate.

 ## Project configuration